bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 Through caching, web sites running on a single server with a single database can sustain a load of thousands of concurrent users.

-Rails provides a set of caching features out of the box.
+Quails provides a set of caching features out of the box.
 This guide will teach you the scope and purpose of each one of them.
-Master these techniques and your Rails applications can serve millions of views without exorbitant response times or server bills.
+Master these techniques and your Quails applications can serve millions of views without exorbitant response times or server bills.

 After reading this guide, you will know: